taikedz/poe-tk/haiku.md

 Mostly I follow the format rules of

 1. 5-7-5 syllable count
+2. Setup-Setup-Resolution
-2. Setup-Setup-Resolution : in this sense, the first two lines set a context, conundrum or a mood; the final line is reserved to offer an extrapolation or a counterpoint to the first two - either contrasting, disjoining, or otherwise being demarcated as a separate Thing.
-A punchline, but not necessarily comedic.
+	* in this sense, the first two lines set a context, conundrum or a mood
+	* the final line is reserved to offer an extrapolation or a counterpoint to the first two - either contrasting, disjoining, or otherwise being demarcated as a separate Thing.
+	* A punchline, but not necessarily comedic.
+3. Each line aims to be as empirical as possible.
+Neutral observations conveying no meaning
+	* And where yet meaning arises solely in combination

 I do not title them - as a result of the guidelines to structure, using a title would hamper the ability to appreciate the flow.

 <hr>

-*8th May 2017*

-> A sunny morning
+> A sunny morning<br>
+> Not a single cloud in sight<br>
+> I commute to work
 >
+> -- 8th of May 2017

+> Productivity<br>
+> And responsibility<br>
-> Not a single cloud in sight
+> And a hangover
 >
-> I commute to work
+> -- 11th of July 2017